why US Foods Holding Corp. [USFD] is a Good Choice for Investors After New Price Target of $45.64

-Here’s what leading stock market gurus have to say about US Foods Holding Corp.
-[USFD]:
+What do top market gurus say about US Foods Holding Corp.
+[USFD]?

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for USFD shares is $45.64 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on USFD stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.